AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

   ![run-app-success](/img/vote-npm-run-console.png)

-- Upon clicking on the **localhost URL**, you should be directed to the ToDo dApp landing page as shown below.
+- Upon clicking on the **localhost URL**, you should be directed to the Allowance dApp landing page as shown below.

 :::tip
 If you are developing and testing this with github codespace, you can use port forward to test the web server that is running in codespace, here is the link on how to use port forward for codespace https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace